Tudat/tudat/installation/creatingNewApps.rst

 Now that you've installed Tudat, you can run all of the example applications and unit tests at your leisure.
 On this page, we will describe how to create other Tudat applications, specifically tuned to your research/education project.
 There are two broad options for creating applications: pulling an existing application from Github (or elsewhere), or creating an application from scratch.
 Below, both are discussed.
 New applications are typically added to the ``tudatBundle/tudatApplications`` folder, which is empty by default.

    .. note:: It is not the goal of this page to give a full-fledged introduction to repository management, git or Github.
-Much more details can be found online, for instance in the `Github Documentation <https://help.github.com/>`_.
+Much more details can be found online, for instance in the  `Resources to learn Git <https://try.github.io/>`_ `Github Help <https://help.github.com/>`_.
 This page is meant to serve as a starting point for using git with Tudat, using examples that are very close to a typical user's first Tudat experience.

 Getting an Existing Tudat Application
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~